vlvrd/bondo/content/tech/notes.md

 # notes

-warning! i pretty much just write what i know but i don't explain a lot. don't follow these steps unless you know what you're doing.
+warning! i pretty much just write what i know but i don't explain a lot. don't follow these notes unless you know what you're doing.

+## 2019/2/10

+retropie roms are located in ~/RetroPie/roms/$CONSOLE

 ## 2019/1/21